 Are Low-E Windows Suitable for All Climates?
-Enhanced Energy Efficiency

 Low-E windows can reflect heat saving money

 Low E glass, E stands for emissivity, was introduced in 1979 and is now a great favorite among contractors.
 Low E glass works by reflecting heat the same during the winter and summer, using a thin metallic coating on or in the glass.
-These windows can be installed almost in all regions of the world, but the main factor is related to the building design and window position.
+Low-E-windows can be installed almost in all regions of the world, but the main factor is related to the building design and window position.
 As a builder, you can use them for your new projects or even in major renovations, ideally for healthcare facilities as maintaining temperatures is critical in some of these facilities.

 These windows can provide many benefits for the building owner as they can save as much as 50 percent in energy use, provide greater operational efficiency, improved access to daylight and natural views for occupants without increasing energy costs for heating and cooling.